Crash Course hero

 Many things in the current automotive environment are, in some way, a reaction to economic uncertainty, with tariffs the most potent accelerant.

-Recent trade policies – including 25% tariffs on many imported vehicles, 50% tariffs on steel and aluminum, and new requirements for 85% of vehicle content to be sourced from the U.S. (or USMCA partners) to qualify for exemption – have placed on have injected cost and complexity into the global supply chain, forcing a fundamental reassessment of manufacturing and sourcing strategies that have been in place for decades.
+Recent trade policies – including 25% tariffs on many imported vehicles, 50% tariffs on steel and aluminum, and new requirements for 85% of vehicle content to be sourced from the U.S. (or USMCA partners) to qualify for exemption – have injected cost and complexity into the global supply chain, forcing a fundamental reassessment of manufacturing and sourcing strategies that have been in place for decades.

 The Center for Automotive Research (CAR) estimates a total cost impact of $107.7 billion across all automakers in the U.S. As a result, OEMs are confronting a challenge that goes to the core of their business model.
 For years, the origin of a component was a matter of logistics and cost efficiency, but now, where the part comes from matters.